yOya continue to conquer with each release… “Go North” is not only an instruction but an inspiring one.Buzzbands.la

 Their debut album “Nothing To Die” brought them to stages with Avi Buffalo and Dawes, with its incisive beats and tightly-packaged pop.
 Their follow up EP “Go North” and singles “Fool’s Gold” and “The Heartwood” won them supporting slots for Moses Sumney, Bleachers, and Big Thief, as well as praise from the blogosphere: “walk[ing] the tightrope between the worlds of acoustic folk and electro-pop,” wrote BuzzbandsLA’s Kevin Bronson, “is an act they continue to pull off with uncommon grace.”

-Their forthcoming sophomore LP, “The Half Turn,” will be their first since the addition of drummer Ian Meltzer’s precision and exuberance.
+Their sophomore LP, “The Half Turn,” released July 2018, is their first since the addition of drummer Ian Meltzer’s precision and exuberance.
 With half an eye to their sonic past, the album brings broader arrangements and deeper textures to bear.
 Acoustic and electric drums, guitars, and keyboards all circle around a center: Pfender and Dietterich’s vocals, exploring the world as they pass in a half-turn.